tsvwg/wg-materials/ietf117/minutes-1.md

 ### 9.1 Dan Wing : Encrypted Transport Protocol Path Explicit Signals
 draft-reddy-tsvwg-explcit-signal-01

-    problem statement
-    Network-Layer verses Transport-Layer signal
-    solution overview
-        UDP option for “tag”
-    Design principle
-        encrypted and obfuscated
-    system diagram
+The draft protects and authenticates the signals.
+We do not discuss key negoatiation in this draft.

-Matt Joras: Secure information exchange is presented before but it was not accpeted.
-BoF was the dispatch feedback.
+* Matt Joras : Secure information exchange is presented before, but it was not accepted.
+This was discussed at dispatch.
+I do not think it is appropriate to adopt this in TSVWG.
+The feedback from dispatch was to hold a BoF.
-TSV accepts
+* Chairs : I can confirm that this topic has been on the Agenda in various forms, including RSVP extensioms, Diffserv and other signaling methods.
+This topic can lie here, and we do not expect any adoption call today.
+* Dan : We would like to collaborate on a BoF proposal.

-Tom Herbert: Already discussed in one to one wireless media header. not architectural correct. contradicts core architecture.
-Practical issues with middleboxes.
+Tom Herbert: Already discussed in one to one wireless media header.
+I do not feel this is architecturally correct.
+There are potemtial practical issues with middleboxes.
 IPv6 extension headers has been seen before.
 Hop by hop processing draft is also not applicable.
-Network signalling from host is * common problem and should find a common generic solution.
-Maybe an INT area subject.
+This signalling from host is a common problem and should find a common generic solution.
+Maybe this an INT Area subject.

-Chair : QoS aspects fall in this group such as queues.
-INT are* defines encapsulation.
+Gorry : The QoS aspects of this fall in this group (scheduling, configuring queues and signalling).
+INT area defines encapsulation, and headers.
+We can debate this here.

-Christian : This is not a UDP option function which is end to end and supposed to be used by transport and not be intermediries.
-A new mechanism should be diff and not be part of UDP options.
+Christian : I agree with the previous spekaer.
+This is not a UDP option function, which is end-to-end and supposed to be used by transport and not be intermediaries.
+A new mechanism should be a part of UDP options, and should not be used with encrypted transports.

-Tianji Jiang : I like this ide* as we have a real case.
-Media header IP draft could be used.
-3GPP could be mapped to this header.
+Tianji Jiang : I like this idea.
+We have a real case, that relates to the 3GPP downstream, where the media header could be used.
+The receiver is a UE and often a destination, there needs to be a way that works withg encrypted traffic this is a potential solution.

-* C.Heard : agree with earlier comments from Tom and Christian.
-Oauth applicability.
-Networking is modifying thiese option in transit ?
+* Mike Heard : I agree with earlier comments from Tom and Christian, which I largely agree with.
+I see a proposal to use auth and uenc - please keep in mind that these parts might not make this to the final draft.
+Does the network modify or strip these options in transit ?
-* : no modification of tags in transit.
+* Dan : There is no modification of the tags in transit, they are end-to-end.
+* Dan : I do not have time to answer all questions, but I would love to hear from more people.

-Kazuho Oku : closed information should have better treatment.
-Packets should not be dropped in transit.
-Sender should decide.
+* Kazuho Oku : This seems like a way to ask the netrwork for better treatment, and that this seems a slipperly sliope to go into.
+Packets should not be dropped in transit, we should use ECN, the sender should decide.
 Tim Chown : Common requirements for marking such as hop by hop.
 Marco Munizaga: Extension headers seem to be useful.
-Should focus on better support rather than a new thing.
+We should focus on better support rather than on a new thing.
+Dan: The waist of the Internet is UDP, NATs partly made it this way.
+This is why we brought this here.
+This does move things higher in the stack and this is uncomfortable, but we would dearly love to have a solution to this long-standing problem that we have been attempting to tackle for a few decades.

-Chair : intention for next meeting
+Chairs : What is your intention for next meeting?
-* : particiapte in BoF for refinement.
+Dan : We would like to particiapte in the BoF for refinement.
+We will also update the draft, starting with comments that we received here.

+Chairs : Please discuss on the list and join to the next interim if possible.
+We look forward to seeing people in Prague - where we shall request two sessions.

+End of Session 2